Devan Tanton: Club career

 On 5 August 2024, Tanton joined newly promoted League Two side Chesterfield on a season-long loan deal.
 He was recalled in January 2025 after a series of injuries led to just 8 appearances.

-On 8th July 2025, Tanton rejoined League Two side Chesterfield on a season-long loan deal.
+On 8 July 2025, Tanton rejoined Chesterfield on a season-long loan deal.
+Tanton featured 18 times in all competitions across the first half of the season for the Spireites, before returning to Fulham in January.

 International career

 Tanton initially represented the United States at under-15 and under-17 level, receiving his first call up to the latter in February 2020.

 He switched his allegiance to Colombia in September 2022, getting an assist on his debut for the under-20 side in a 4–0 win against the Dominican Republic.
 He followed this up with an appearances in a friendly against Ecuador in November 2022.